tivanovic21/speck-contact-page/README.md

-# Speck - Contact Form
+# Speck - Contact Form and Blog pages

 This is a Frontend project done for [Speck](https://speck.agency/) created with NextJS, Resend API, React and Tailwind CSS.